ILIAS-eLearning/ILIAS/docs/development/contributing.md

 * that you create commits of self-contained logical units with concise commit messages and no unnecessary whitespace - this will help reviewers to understand what you did
-* that your code could be understood and is documented - this will help reviewers as well
+* that your code is understandable and is documented - this will help reviewers as well
-* that your commit follows the [ILIAS coding guidelines](http://www.ilias.de/docu/goto_docu_pg_202_42.html) - this is a bare minimum of style we want to maintain for new code
+* that your commit follows the [ILIAS coding guidelines](https://docu.ilias.de/goto_docu_pg_202_42.html) - this is a bare minimum when it comes to style that we require for new code
 * you don't introduce new code violations which could have been easily found by importing and running our
   [PhpStorm PHP Inspection Profile](./inspection-configs/php-storm-php-inspections.xml)